rafaelsf80/vertex-custom-training/tfx-pipeline/README.md

 # Vertex Pipelines demo (TFX) with Stackoverflow dataset

+This demo shows how to run a vertex pipeline in two scenraios:
+* Using `tfx.components.Trainer` class (file `pipeline.py`)
+* Using `tfx.extensions.google_cloud_ai_platform.Trainer` class (file `pipeline_vertex.py`)

-This demo is an alternative demo to the Taxi pipeline tutorial (structured data):
+This demo is an alternative one to the [Taxi pipeline tutorial](https://www.tensorflow.org/tfx/tutorials/tfx/cloud-ai-platform-pipelines):
-* Uses a different dataset:
-    * Unstructured data (not tabular)
+* Uses a different data type: unstructured data (not tabular) for text classification
-    * Text classification
-* Uses TFX and Vertex Pipelines
+* Uses two scenarios for training: TFX and Vertex training
-* TODO: Will offload to Vertex Training and Prediction managed services
 * TODO: Will show other MLOps managed features

+The dataset is stored in **TFrecord format** at `TFRECORDS_DIR_PATH`.
+Use the tool `txt2tfrecord` to convert original dataset at https://storage.googleapis.com/download.tensorflow.org/data/stack_overflow_16k.tar.gz into **TFrecord format**.

 ![Vertex pipelines result](tfx-pipeline.png)

 ## Instructions

-1. Create a Vertex notebook
+1. Create a Vertex notebook and install the Vertex SDK with `pip install google-cloud aiplatform`.
-2. Download `pipeline_dev.py` and modify the following constants: PROJECT_ID, REGION, API_KEY, PIPELINE_NAME, PIPELINE_ROOT, TFRECORDS_DIR_PATH, MODULE_FILE
+2. Download `pipeline.py` or `pipeline_vertex.py` and modify the following constants: PROJECT_ID, REGION, PIPELINE_NAME, PIPELINE_ROOT, MODULE_FILE, ...
-3. Create an API key and modify `API_KEY` accordingly
-4. Upload `stackoverflow_utils.py` to GCS and modify `MODULE_FILE` accordingly
+3. Upload `stackoverflow_utils.py` or `stackoverflow_utils_vertex.py` to GCS and modify `MODULE_FILE` accordingly.
-3. Convert text files intro TFrecrod format with `txt2tfrecord.py`.
-Upload the resulting file into `TFRECORDS_DIR_PATH` on GCS
+4. If not using a Vertex notebook, configure your credentials with `gcloud auth application-default login` or alternativaly, set `GOOGLE_APPLICATION_CREDENTIALS` environment variable with a JSON key.
-5. Configure `GOOGLE_APPLICATION_CREDENTIALS` environment variable and download the key, then run the pipeline with `python pipeline_dev.py`
+5. Run the pipeline with `python pipeline.py`

 ## Demo script

 1. The pipeline execution takes several minutes.
 Launch the pipeline before you make the preso.
-2. Show the code: use Managed notebooks or your local dev environment, like VS Code.
+2. Show the code: use Vertex notebooks or your local dev environment, like VS Code.
 3. Give an overview of the code.
-Show the different components: First component is ExampleGen to get the data; second component is StatiscGen about analyzes data and outputs statistics; ...
+Show the different components: First component is `ExampleGen` to get the data; second component is `StatiscGen` about analyzes data and outputs statistics; ...
 4. Show the different artifacts in the code
-5. Go to the **Managed Pipelines UI** and check the execution of your pipeline.
+5. Go to the **Vertex Pipelines UI** and check the execution of your pipeline.
 Show nodes, logs, ... on Vertex.

 ## TFX intro